-The broad aim of my research is to study and develop semantic models, principles and theories of programming language syntax.
+The broad aim of my research is to study and develop semantic models, principles and theories of programming languages and data.
 The rationale for doing this is

-I use mathematical tools, including domain theory and category theory, to specify programming language semantics.
+I use mathematical tools to specify programming language semantics.
 A particular feature of my work is the use of categorical logic and categorical type theory: in these subjects, roughly speaking, one develops universal principles for giving the semantics of programming logics and type theories in categories with suitable semantic structure.
-Most of this work is of a theoretical and foundational nature.

 I am involved with programs and programming in a broad sense.
 I work with existing tools such as C#, F#, Haskell, HOL, Isabelle, Java, ML, Python.
 I sometimes develop and study new systems of computation, programming and reasoning within these frameworks, especially Isabelle HOL.